-In terms of benefits, it may surprise pet parents to learn that store bought dry kibble is actually doing the opposite of safely meeting their cat’s nutritional needs.
+In terms of benefits, it may surprise pet parents to learn that store-bought dry kibble is actually doing the opposite of safely meeting their cat’s nutritional needs.
 On the contrary, it could be hurting them!

 Made From Higher Quality Ingredients

-The first major benefit of vegan cat food has to do with ingredients.
+The first significant benefit of vegan cat food has to do with ingredients.
 Did you know?
 The meat used to make most cat foods comes from sick, dying, or dead animals.
 These are not fit for human consumption, yet they are widely accepted by the pet food industry as being “okay” for our pets.

-Plus, bones, skin, feathers, hooves, hair, and so on often get mixed in, all of which are low grade ingredients that carry less nutritional value than a well-planned vegan diet.
+Plus, bones, skin, feathers, hooves, hair, and so on often get mixed in, all of which are low-grade ingredients that carry less nutritional value than a well-planned vegan diet.